aphp/edspdf/docs/recipes/extension.md

 ## Developing the new aggregator

-Our aggregator will inherit from the [`StyledAggregator`][edspdf.aggregation.styled.StyledAggregator], and use the style to detect italics and bold sections.
+Our aggregator will inherit from the [`StyledAggregator`][edspdf.aggregators.styled.StyledAggregator], and use the style to detect italics and bold sections.

 ```python title="markdown_aggregator.py"